fkooman/janus-tools/README.md

 This will write the `acl.json` file to the export directory.

+## Convert to simpleSAMLphp
+The `export.json` file can be converted to a simpleSAMLphp compatible file by running the `convert.php` script:

+    $ php convert.php

+It will write two files: `saml20-idp-remote.json` and `saml20-sp-remote.json` containing the IdP and SP configuration.

 ## Mail
 In order to mail errors to email you can run the `mail.php` script: